nickradford/astro-grab/DEVELOPMENT.md

 ## Project Structure

-Astro Grab is a Bun monorepo with the following packages:
+Astro Grab is a Bun monorepo with Turborepo for optimized builds.
+The monorepo has the following packages:

 ```
 astro-grab-v2/